-Young people from rural areas who are not employed in agriculture migrate to the cities, but urban unemployment, especially amongst young people, continues to be a great problem.
-This lack of opportunities and support are some of the factors that can drive young people to join a gang.
+Here, young people who cannot find farming work move to the cities, but urban unemployment continues to be a great problem.
+This lack of opportunities and support are some of the factors that can drive them to get recruited by a gang.